bieeins/code-server/README.md

 ## Introduction

 This repository hosts a Docker setup for deploying an official installation of Visual Studio Code Server using a container.
 By leveraging the `serve-web` feature of Visual Studio Code, this setup provides an instance of VS Code accessible through a web browser.
-The base image used is **Debian**, ensuring a light, stable and familiar environment for development.
-Included in this setup are a Dockerfile and a docker-compose.yml file, simplifying the deployment process.
+The base image used is **Alpine Linux 3.20**.

 **Note:** This setup aims to maintain compatibility with all Visual Studio Code extensions, including those like GitHub Copilot Chat, by using the official version of VS Code Server.
 It is designed with the intention to support the full range of VS Code features and extensions without the limitations often encountered in non-official installations.